jensstein/oandbackup/DEVDOC.md

 ## Possible Features

-- [ ] Rootless Backups: maybe [Shizuku](https://github.com/RikkaApps/Shizuku) could be useful in this matter.
+- [ ] Rootless Backups: Off the plan respecting the stats que.

 - [ ] More functionality for AppSheet: